 In the first stage, the k-bit long string x that resides in (say, the first k cells of) the first region is transmitted to the second region, where it is converted into its encoding C(x) and maintained there for $\Omega(n)$ time units.
 Hence, an error correcting version of x occupies a constant fraction of the entire t-by-n array that describes the evolution of the environment.
 Indeed, we need to show that one-dimensional cellular automata can implement this stage in O(n) time.
-(This would have been much easier if we were allowed time t = poly(n).)13 Both in this stage and in the second stage, parts of the environment for which we prescribe no action are supposed to maintain their state; we view such parts as inactive.
+(We note that this would have been much easier if we were allowed time t = poly(n) since in such a case, each stage would have had a duration of $\Theta(t)$ , and contents would have remained revealed for $\Theta(t)$ time units.)
+Both in this stage and in the second stage, parts of the environment for which we prescribe no action are supposed to maintain their state; we view such parts as inactive.

 In the second stage, the contents of the second region is deleted, and only once this deletion process is completed, the following computations take place.
 Firstly, the k-bit long string y that resides in (say, cells k+1 through 2k of) the first region is transmitted to the third region, where it is converted into its encoding C(y) and maintained there for $\Omega(n)$ time units.
-Secondly, the value i = F(y) is computed, and an encoding of (i, x_i) is placed in the fourth region and maintained there for $\Omega(n)$ time units.
-This encoding uses an error correcting code $C': \{0,1\}^{\log_2 k+1} \to \{0,1\}^{O(\log k)}$ that has constant relative distance and an exponential-time14 encoding algorithm, and we encode (i, x_i) by $C'(i, x_i)^t$, where $t = 0.25n/|C'(i, x_i)|$.
-Lastly, the evolution computes a PCP-of-Proximity (PCPP) proof ascertaining that (i, x_i) is indeed consistent with C(x) and C(y), where C(x) and C(y) are viewed as input oracles (and (i, x_i) may be viewed either as an explicit input or as an input oracle).15 This proof is computed in the first region and presented there for a short period of time (so that it occupies a negligible portion of the area of the entire array).
+Secondly, the value i = F(y) is computed, and an encoding of $(i, x_i)$ is placed in the fourth region and maintained there for $\Omega(n)$ time units.
+This encoding uses an error correcting code $C': \{0,1\}^{\log_2 k+1} \to \{0,1\}^{O(\log k)}$ that has constant relative distance and an exponential-time encoding algorithm, and we encode $(i,x_i)$ by $C'(i,x_i)^t$ , where $t=0.25n/|C'(i,x_i)|$ .
+We note that here we state the minimal requirements from C', though much better codes are known (e.g., obtaining almost-linear-time encoding is easy).

+Lastly, the evolution computes a PCP-of-Proximity (PCPP) proof ascertaining that $(i, x_i)$ is indeed consistent with C(x) and C(y), where C(x) and C(y) are viewed as input oracles (and $(i, x_i)$ may be viewed either as an explicit input or as an input oracle).
+This proof is computed in the first region and presented there for a short period of time (so that it occupies a negligible portion of the area of the entire array).
 Again, we need to show that one-dimensional cellular automata can implement this stage in O(n) time.